Grow tents can be a godsend for gardeners. If you’re planning to buy one, consider these tips to get you started.

 Whether your thumb is green or not, a great houseplant does round out a room.
 Gravitate to varieties that can act as green sculptures, adding shape as well as liveliness to an interior - a bigger specimen is always better than waiting for a smaller one to grow to optimum size.

 Artificial grass has been around for a long time and ongoing development has resulted in a product of outstanding quality and durability.
-Here’s how to transform any garden into a garden that is green all year round, does not require sun, shade or water, and is virtually maintenance free!

 There are many ways to have container displays in the garden.
 After searching the Internet for ideas I found some very unique ways to add a touch of container style to a garden or balcony.

 Inside the house or out, a clean, smooth line provides a finished look and a sense of clarity to an area.
 In my garden, a razor-sharp edge serves as a stage that sets off the careful planning and maintenance I do.

 There are two types of golf widows: Those who prefer their men to disappear for hours on end and those that wish their men would spend more time at home.
 If you consider yourself to be the latter, perhaps it's time to consider the installation of a small putting green in the garden!